 We select Expert Committee members from diverse sectors for their specific expertise in the area of the proposal.
 They are knowledgeable about the needs of the targeted industry or community and the college environment.

-Only proposals that meet the competition's threshold of excellence will move to the next stage.
-(See "What is the threshold of excellence?")
+Only proposals with ratings that meet a minimum threshold will advance to the next stage of review.
+(See "What is the threshold to advance?")